Marriage Preparation Guidelines

 We rely on the time and talent of our Wedding Coordinator and parish Musicians to assist you in the planning and execution of a wedding ceremony that, by its dignity and beauty, will lead all who are present to a deeper understanding of Christian marriage and, consequently, to a greater commitment to it.
-The stipend for the Wedding Coordinator is covered in the facilities use fee.
 The fee for parish musicians is between $150.00 for a single vocalist/instrumentalist to a maximum of $350.00 with additional instrumentalists or singers.
 In your introductory packet you will receive contact information for the Wedding Coordinator.
+The fee for the services of the Wedding Coordinator is $300.
 The Wedding Coordinator will provide you with the contact information of the parish musicians.

 Offering to the Church

 It is customary to make an offering to the Church on the occasion of the celebration of a marriage.
 As a Sacrificial Giving Parish, Our Lady of Mt.
 Carmel lives by a firm belief and trust in God’s abundance.
 We apply that trust to everything we do at Our Lady of Mt.
 Carmel.
 Naturally, we incur expenses whenever we use our facilities so we have set a fee for their use in the celebration of the Marriage Sacrament: $450 for active registered parishioners; $900 for non-active or newly registered parishioners.
 For parishioners, the fee includes the celebrant.